 This finding aligns with prior research indicating that sodium ions are more disruptive to cellular ion homeostasis and water uptake during early germination (Munns & Tester, 2008; van Zelm et al., 2023; Wang et al., 2008).

-Mean Germination Time (Table-2):
+Mean Germination Time (MGT)

 MGT values further confirmed the inhibitory effect of salt stress.
 Under control conditions, seeds treated with NaCl and KCl germinated efficiently, with MGT values of 3.08 and 3.22 days, respectively.
 However, at 0.5% salt concentration, MGT increased to 3.66 days for NaCl and 3.64 days for KCl, indicating delayed germination under stress.
-No germination was observed at 1% and 2% concentrations, resulting in no calculable MGT.
+No germination was observed at 1% and 2% concentrations (Table 3), resulting in no calculable MGT.
 The rise in MGT at 0.5% confirms that even moderate

-salt stress can delay the physiological processes involved in germination, such as water imbibition, enzyme activation, and radicle emergence.
+salt stress can delay the physiological processes involved in germination, such as water imbibition, enzyme activation, and radicle emergence (Author?).